 This not only helps with spreading the burden of wedding funding, but also with keeping the wedding-planning process fair.
 "A single set of parents doesn't get more say than the other about any aspect of planning because everyone has contributed equally," Bowling says.
 "That's a great solution for when people disagree about wedding decisions."

 Like this route?
-Bowling suggests getting parents' contribution in cash, rather than asking moms or dads to pay vendors directly.
+Bowling suggests getting parents' contributions in cash, rather than asking moms or dads to pay vendors directly.
 That way, the marrying couple remains the point people for vendors, and contracts and conversations don't slip through the cracks.

 Specific assignments